 What does this mean for your office?
 As shown in the table below, appointment or checkup reminders are transactional texts, and as such, do not require a patient’s consent.
 That means if you have their cell number on file, you can send them a friendly reminder text with no hassle.

-How to Get Patients Enrolled in Your Text Reminder Service
+How to Enroll Patients in Your Text Reminder Service

 Ask while scheduling

 If you don’t have a patient’s number, or even if you do, it’s easy and polite to ask if they’d like a text reminder when scheduling an appointment.
 Ask when they’d like to receive their reminder and what number works best.